BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/10_6_Spending_a_P2SH_Transaction.md

 ### Collect Your Variables

-Because P2SH addresses other than the special multisig and nested Segwit addresses aren't integrated into `bitcoin-cli` there will be no short-cuts for P2SH spending like you saw in [§6.3: Sending an Automated Multisig](6_3_Sending_an_Automated_Multisig.md).
+Because P2SH addresses other than the special multisig and nested Segwit addresses aren't integrated into `bitcoin-cli` there will be no short-cuts for P2SH spending like you saw in [§6.3: Sending & Spending an Automated Multisig](6_3_Sending_an_Automated_Multisig.md).
 You're going to need to collect all the more complex variables on your own!

 This means that you need to collect: